 - Try to keep to a regular bedtime at times when your child might get overtired – for example, special school events.

 If your child is going away overnight, tell the caregivers about the sleepwalking so they’ll know what to expect and can keep your child safe.

 Getting professional help

-If your child is sleepwalking at least once every night, it’s best to see your doctor.
-Also see a doctor if your child’s sleepwalking is affecting the night sleep of other family members, or if you’re worried your child might hurt herself while sleepwalking.
+If your child is sleepwalking at least once every night, it’s best to see your GP.
+Also see the GP if your child’s sleepwalking is affecting the night sleep of other family members, or if you’re worried your child might hurt herself while sleepwalking.

 Your child might need some professional treatment, which could include medication or behaviour strategies.